diku-dk/ap-e2024-pub/week6/README.md

 itself.
 Since jobs are (for now) arbitrary `IO` actions, there is not any true security in SPC.

+This exercise permits you somewhat more freedom than most others.
+In particular, you are expected to largely design the message types yourself.

 ## Creating the Event Loop

 You will find a skeletal code handout in [handout/](handout/).
 The